m2c2-project/m2c2kit/packages/README.md

 # /packages Folder

-These are all the NPM packages in this repository.
+These are all the npm packages in this repository.